 Feeling Beautiful understands how high out-of-pocket expenses and the emotional distress of unpaid bills can impact cancer patients.
-That is why we established an affiliation with the Compassionate Care Fund and its targeted financial assistance effort called Women’s Cancer Fund.
+That is why we established an affiliation with the Women’s Cancer Fund and its targeted financial assistance effort called Women’s Cancer Fund.

 Women’s Cancer Fund currently gives priority to paying the essential patient-level expenses of housing and utilities for cancer patients and their families who demonstrate need.

-The Compassionate Care Fund and Women’s Cancer Fund are programs administered by the Cancer Recovery Group.
+The Women’s Cancer Fund program is administered by the Cancer Recovery Group.

 Recipient Application & Verification Process

 • The Women’s Cancer Fund is open for applications 1st to the 15th of each month.

 • Approved applications are paid before the end of each month.

 • Funding is currently limited to rent and utilities.